 The same concept applies to your mobile app.
 Take a look at how quickly people expect mobile apps to launch:

 Remember, you’re trying to get people to spend their hard-earned money.

 If you give them an excuse to change their minds, they will take it.
 If they are sitting on a loading page for a few seconds, it’s easy for them to get frustrated and decide not to complete the checkout process.

 But if everything loads instantly, they won’t have a reason or even a chance to change their minds.

-Speed and performance both go hand in hand.
+Speed and performance go hand in hand.
 Sure, your site and app may load quickly, but if they have tons of glitches and crashes, it won’t help your conversion rates.

 People value their time too much.
 If your platforms are giving them problems, they’ll find another site or app to use instead.

 This could be detrimental to your brand.
 In fact, 83% of app users say performance of a mobile app is important to them.